Essential mathematics 2

 This module builds on many of the mathematical topics covered in Essential mathematics 1 (MST124).
 If you have plenty of study time (at least 20 hours per week), a high level of fluency with algebraic manipulation, and a good knowledge of basic topics such as linear and quadratic graphs, linear and quadratic equations, trigonometry, indices and logarithms, it may be possible to study the two modules together.
 We provide a study schedule to ensure that you study each topic in this module only after you have studied the necessary preliminary topics in Essential mathematics 1 (MST124).
 Further information on this option is available on our MathsChoices website.
 If you think this option may suitable for you, please contact us to speak to our Mathematics and Statistics Student Support Team for advice before you register.

-If you are considering progressing to Pure mathematics (M208) or Mathematical methods, models or modelling (MST210), normally you should have completed this module.
+If you are considering progressing to Pure mathematics (M208) or Mathematical methods, models and modelling (MST210), normally you should have completed this module.
 You are more likely to complete these modules successfully if you have acquired your prerequisite knowledge through passing this OU level 1 module.

 You will learn